A Short Story

 “I’ll be right back,” Lenny winked at him and disappeared behind the abandoned mall.

 The sound that followed was like nothing John had ever heard in his life.
 A roar echoed across the parking lot, like a demon crawling up from the depths of the now-forbidden Hell.
 Beers were spilled, people screamed as they were triggered by the raucous noise.
-For John, it was like a dream.
-He instinctively knew what had happened, what he was going to see before it came around the corner.
+Some dove into their cars for protection, others curled into fetal positions.
+John instinctively knew what had happened, what he was going to see before it came around the corner.

-An ancient Dodge Challenger Hellcat roared to life, its fat tires kicking up a cloud of smoke, squealing and screaming against the unforgiving pavement.
+An ancient Dodge Challenger Hellcat roared to life, its fat tires kicking up a cloud of smoke, squealing against the cracked blacktop.
 The old man bounced it off the rev limiter as the crowd scattered and screamed.
 John was in a dream, and he found his wrongthink could not be restrained.
 He opened the door to his car and got in.
-The windows were down, and he could smell the oil-mixed gasoline in the air, the tang of fuel and smoking tire in his nostrils.
+The windows were down, and he could smell the oil-mixed gasoline in the air, the tang of fuel and smoking tire in his nostrils, just as Lenny had said.

 And when his Tesla-powered Precedent flared to life, he felt the driveline spin like nothing he’d ever experienced before.
-All of the torque from the ancient electric motors was there, at his command.
-The ECU restrictions were gone, the limiter zapped into nonexistence by Lenny’s handheld computer, and as he pressed the pedal, the car lurched forward like the very rocket ship the old man had described.
+All of the torque from the ancient electric motors was there, at his command, no limits, no restrictions, all pushed aside by Lenny’s tuner.
+As he pressed the pedal, the car lurched forward like the very rocket ship the old man had described.
 He pulled up next to the ancient petrol-burner, even as the crowd poked their heads out to try and make sense of it all.

 “On three,” John answered, still wondering when he was going to wake up from the dream.